 Assessing the resulting impact on the technical documentation

-A thorough, comprehensive, and complete presentation of post market clinical data in an organized format will not only enable notified bodies and competent authorities to find the information they need quickly, but will also ensure safe and effective medical devices in the market, reducing risk of recalls and scandals.
-And finally, a well organized, well referenced and cleanly presented PMCF can enhance the reviewer’s confidence in the overall skills and competence of the applicant.
+A thorough, comprehensive, and complete presentation of post-market clinical data in a proper format are mandatory.
+This will enable notified bodies and competent authorities to find the information they need quickly.
+Additionally, this will also ensure safe and effective medical devices in the market, reducing the risk of recalls and scandals.
+Finally, a well-organized, well-referenced actual-world and cleanly presented PMCF can enhance the reviewer’s confidence in the overall skills and competence of the applicant.